mcmasterwhitewater/mcmasterwhitewater.github.com/index.markdown

 If you are an intermediate or experienced paddler, navigate to the [forum section](http://mcmasterwhitewater.ca/forum) to find out what the current members are up to.

-Check us out on facebook at www.facebook.com/mcmaster.whitewater
+Check us out on [facebook](https://www.facebook.com/mcmaster.whitewater)

 Remember to be safe out there!